-Figure 13 contains the results of applying node-based analysis described in Figure 3.2.
+Figure 13 contains the results of applying the node-based placement strategy.
 Applications are represented as graphs, some nodes of which are marked as sources or sinks.
-We are operating on a fairly sparse graph representation of the program computed by the CAT.NET tool [22].
+Dataflow graphs are computed by the CAT.NET tool [26], and are fairly sparse.
 Nodes of the graph are parameters and return results of individual methods in the application or its libraries.
 Edges represent data flow as inferred by CAT.NET.
 A different static analysis tool could also be used to construct these graphs; the precision and soundness of CAT.NET results is orthogonal to our approach.
-The number of nodes (column 2) as well as sources and sinks (3-4) ranges from dozens to lower thousands.
+The number of nodes (column 2) as well as sources and sinks (3-4)ranges from dozens to lower thousands.

 Columns 5-8 summarize information about tainted nodes in the graph.
-Column 5 is forward-tainted nodes (available).
-Column 6 is backward-tainted nodes (anticipated).
-Column 7 is both forward- and backward-tainted nodes and column 8 is the fraction of these nodes compared to all nodes in the graph.
+Column 5 is forward-tainted nodes (i.e., nodes that can be reached from a source node).
+Column 6 is backward-tainted nodes (i.e., nodes that can reach a target node).
+Column 7 is both forward- and backward-tainted nodes (i.e., nodes that are on a path from a source node to a sink node) and column 8 is the fraction of these nodes compared to all nodes in the graph.
 We can see that for a well-connected graph, the percentage of such nodes can be quite high, going higher than 60%.
-The implication is that a very high fraction of nodes needs to be instrumented to propagate the taint forward at runtime.
+The implication is that a very high fraction of nodes needs to be instrumented to propagate the taint forward at run time.

 Columns 9-11 capture our exclusive node computation.
 Column 9 is the number of exclusive nodes and column 10 is the number of latest exclusive nodes.
 Column 11 is the fraction of latest exclusive nodes within the nodes of the graph.
-Finally, column 12 shows the coverage, which is the fraction of all source-sink paths that are properly sanitized
+Finally, column 12 shows the coverage, which is the fraction of all source-sink paths that are properly sanitized with latest exclusive nodes.3 Two key take-aways from this table are as follows: